Summer of Play 2018

-Brightening this summer for local children aged 0 -16 years with a plentiful programme of opportunities for a summer of play.
+Brightening the summer for local children aged 0 -13 years with a plentiful programme of opportunities for a summer of play.
 Eliminating the worry for families and children of the extra expense of quality activities.
 For a period of time together creating happy summer memories.

 Charity information: Loughborough Community Centre